enanomapper/nano-lazar-paper/nano-lazar.md

 lazar was originally developed for small molecules with a defined chemical structure and uses chemical fingerprints for the identification of similar compounds (*neighbors*).
-Nanoparticles in contrast do not have clearly defined chemical structures, but they can be characterised by their composition (core and coatings), measured properties (e.g. size, shape, physicochemical properties) or the interaction with biological macromolecules.
+Most nanoparticles do not have clearly defined chemical structures, but they can be characterised by their composition (core and coatings), measured properties (e.g. size, shape, physicochemical properties) or the interaction with biological macromolecules.
 Within